ar3thien/ar3thien.github.io/_posts/2021-02-13-aws-estimated-charges.md

 After some research, I found out that the best way to monitor my daily AWS account usage is using CloudWatch EstimatedCharges metric.
 By googling a little while writing this post, I saw that AWS has now an [official KB][aws-doc] on how to implement this, although when I implemented the solution there were none.

 After comparing their KB to my solution, although they look the same, I found few differences.
-I will explain them, and I believe they have a bug in their solution.
+I will explain them, and I they have a bug in their solution based on my need.

 I completely agree with all the content in AWS KB, modulo the expression used to calculate the daily usage:
 ```